EllenSt264/my-Next-Game/README.md

     - A vibrant hero image (video tag) to immediately encourage a positive emotional response from the user

     - The design links to the site's Synthwave theme, thus providing visual clarity by promoting a reoccuring theme.
-For more details on this theme, see [here]()
+For more details on this theme, see [here](#synthwave).

     - The moving video makes it seem that the user is moving towards something.
-This can represent a journey, which links well to the idea of building a new community platform, as something that is constantly growing
+This can represent a journey, which links well to the idea of building a new community platform, as something that is constantly growing.

-    - The site's title, **My Next Game** is displayed clearly over the hero video
+    - The site's title, *My Next Game* is displayed clearly over the hero video.

 - Parrallax effect

-    - Adds visual depth to the site
+    - Adds visual depth to the site.

-    - Links well to other web pages that use it - Favourites page
+    - Links well to other web pages that use it - Favourites page.

     - Promotes the Synthwave visual theme by providing more media images that are consistent of the Synthwave style.

-    - Stresses the importance that I have placed on good UX design
+    - Stresses the importance that I have placed on good UX design.

 - Navigation buttons

-    - An 'Explore Favourites' and 'Take the Quiz' button to encourage users to explore the site's main features
+    - An 'Explore Favourites' and 'Explore Games' button to encourage users to explore the site's primary content.

 - About Us

-    - Explains the purpose of the site to the user
+    - Explains the purpose of the site to the user.

-    - Encourages users to Register and interactive with the site
+    - Encourages users to Register and interactive with the site.

 - Game Lists - Bestsellers and Awardwinners

-    - It was important to display games on the Homepage to further convey the site's purpose
+    - It was important to display games on the Homepage to further convey the site's purpose.

-    - Both of these cateogories contain a wide selection of games (it is not limited to certain genres) and thus is suitable for several tastes and preferences, which can be expected by the user
+    - Both of these cateogories contain a wide selection of games (it is not limited to certain genres) and thus is suitable for several tastes and preferences, which can be expected by the user.

+    - The game cards are interactive.
+Users can click on them and navigate to reviews for the game.
+This can encourage users to register in order to make reviews of their own.

 ##### Our Favourites Page